The Northwind Writing Award

 What to include:

-1. A cover sheet including
+1. A cover sheet, including

 • Your pen name exactly how you want it published

-• Return mailing address
+• Return mailing address (used for prize winnings only)

 • Email address (this is how we will notify you of your status)